 But generally, within the tight confines of the inner city core, the land ambulance will be the fastest vehicle.
 Between 10-100nm then the helicopter is faster and outside the red, a plane is fastest (proving the patient is brought to and from the airport).

 Over short distances, the car will be the fastest and most convenient method of transport.
-It is easy to get in a car drive the short distance and be at the destination providing the commuter is in the city.
+It is easy to get in a car drive a short distance and be at the destination provided the commuter is in the city.

 Where the helicopter will be faster, is if the short distance is in rural areas with little to no roads.
 Where I live, there is a remote community only 12nm miles from the city but the road is gravel and not straight.
 It can take 45 minutes to get there by car but only 8 minutes in the helicopter.

 Join My Newsletter & Get Great Tips, Information and Experiences To Help You Become a Superb Pilot!

 These are always great fun to watch on YouTube!
 Awesome technologies side by side down race track!
 We all know cars can accelerate fast off the line but what about a helicopter??
 Watch and find out…